Promise, Witness, Remembrance

-Team developed the visual identity for the exhibition in close collaboration with curator Allison Glenn and the Speed Museum, a National Advisory panel made up of artists, art historians, and activists, and a Steering Committee composed of researchers, community members, and Breonna Taylor’s family.
+Team developed the visual identity for the exhibition in close collaboration with curator Allison Glenn and the Speed Museum, a National Advisory panel of artists, art historians, and activists, and a steering committee composed of researchers, community members, and Breonna Taylor’s family.

-Guest curator Allison Glenn mapped out the show in three parts keyed to the themes in the title — Promise, Witness, and Remembrance — that naturally alluded to the tenses of past, present, and future.
+The show’s three key themes — Promise, Witness, and Remembrance — create a natural allusion to past, present, and future.
 Dynamic typography shifts in relation to the segments of the exhibition, alluding to the moment without placing it within a concrete point in time.
-Throughout the exhibit, the placement of Promise, Witness, Remembrance is ever-changing — signaling to the viewer that we should view each work through a shifting lens of time and place.
+Throughout the exhibit, the placement of Promise, Witness, Remembrance is ever-changing, signaling to the viewer that we should view each work through a shifting lens of time and place.

 Typography plays a pivotal role in the exhibition.
 We iterated through a variety of type treatments before choosing Freight Display by prominent Black type designer Joshua Darden.
 The dynamic positioning of the typography throughout the exhibit allows viewers to reflect on the fundamental role of time in understanding how we promise, witness, and remember.